Spirituality, Religion, and Cognitive-Behavioral Therapy

 “For many clients, religion and spirituality shape a wide range of their experiences and have a major impact on mental health.
 Regardless of the religiosity of a practitioner, neglecting spirituality in treatment is a serious oversight.
 Rosmarin has done a tremendous service to the field by providing guidance on how to work with religion and spirituality in evidence-based psychotherapy.
 Suitable for graduate students through to experienced professionals, this book is an important resource to aid clinicians in delivering interventions that cover the full range of life experiences.”—Dean McKay, PhD, ABPP, Department of Psychology, Fordham University; past president, Association for Behavioral and Cognitive Therapies

-“Evidence-based treatment has learned to how to address almost any topic of significance to human beings, except one—religion and spirituality.
+“Evidence-based treatment has learned how to address almost any topic of significance to human beings, except one—religion and spirituality.
 This book has a simple message: it is time to end that silence.
 It crafts an evidence-based and practical approach for CBT practitioners to integrate issues of spirituality into their work.
-Relying on principles familiar to any behavior therapist, cognitive therapist, or third-wave therapist, Rosmarin opens a door therapists can walk through to delve into one of the most fundamental domains of human experience.”—Steven C. Hayes, PhD, Foundation Professor of Psychology, University of Nevada, Reno
+Relying on principles familiar to any behavior therapist, cognitive therapist, or third-wave therapist, Rosmarin opens a door therapists can walk through to delve into one of the most fundamental domains of human experience.”—Steven C. Hayes, PhD, codeveloper of acceptance and commitment therapy; Foundation Professor of Psychology Emeritus, University of Nevada, Reno

 About the AuthorDavid H. Rosmarin